SimonBlanke/Hyperactive/README.md

 - n_iter
   - (int)
-  - The number of iterations that will be performed during the optimiation run.
+  - The number of iterations that will be performed during the optimization run.
 The entire iteration consists of the optimization-step, which decides the next parameter that will be evaluated and the evaluation-step, which will run the objective function with the chosen parameter and return the score.

 - optimizer = "default"
   - (object)